msamir2000/adopttheme/CONTRIBUTING.md

-# Contributing to MindsDB Education
+# Contributing to Learning Possibilities Education

 We love to receive contributions from the community and hear your opinions!